Joonpark13/joonpark.me-OLD/README.md

 # This is the OLD version of the site.
+## This old version of the site can be found at [http://joonpark.me-old.s3-website-us-east-1.amazonaws.com/](http://joonpark.me-old.s3-website-us-east-1.amazonaws.com/)
-Please find the current one at [https://github.com/Joonpark13/joonpark13.github.io](https://github.com/Joonpark13/joonpark13.github.io)
+## The current version can be found at [https://github.com/Joonpark13/joonpark13.github.io](https://github.com/Joonpark13/joonpark13.github.io)

 # JoonPark.me